How to Properly Store Botox

 - Michael Donald - February 19th 2019

-Thankfully, studies have looked into what happens to Botox when it is exposed to storage conditions outside the normal range.
-Allergan itself has confirmed you can use Botox after five days at room temperature, something they fail to mention in their product packaging.
+Various studies have looked into what happens to Botox when it is exposed to storage conditions outside the normal range.
+Allergan itself has confirmed that you can use Botox after five days at room temperature, something they fail to mention in their product packaging.
 Not only that, the product may remain stable even in extreme shipping conditions.
-When study authors L. Parraga et al. referenced available product information and spoke to manufacturers directly, they found out the botulinum toxin remains stable for 14 days at 25° C and 7 days at 30° C. If your package sits at the reception desk overnight, or your refrigerator quits on a long weekend, there is no need to dispose of your Botox.
+When study authors L. Parraga et al. referenced available product information and spoke to manufacturers directly, they found that botulinum toxin remains stable for 14 days at 25° C and 7 days at 30° C. If your package sits at the reception desk overnight, or your refrigerator quits on a long weekend, there is no need to dispose of your Botox.
 It seems it will be just fine.

 Medica Depot carries a huge selection of all your favorite medical injectable brands with wholesale volume discounts.